The extremely X-ray luminous radio-loud quasar CFHQS J142952+544717 at $z=6.18$ under Chandra high-angular resolution lens: Introduction

 Indeed, the source was part of the sample of high-$z$ candidate young radio sources selected by our group for \chandra{} observations with the goal of investigating the high-energy properties and the evolution of newly born radio jets.
 The first part of the sample was presented in \citet{Snios2020}, while a publication on the remaining targets is in preparation.
 Here, we present the results of the first X-ray study at arc-second resolution of \gal.
-The paper is organized as follows: after summarizing the main information on \gal{} (Sec\,\ref{sec:target}), we present the \chandra{} observation and X-ray analysis results in Sec.\,\ref{sec:obs}.
-The source properties are discussed in Sec.\,\ref{sec:disc} and we draw our conclusions in Sec.\,\ref{sec:conc}.
+In the $\sim 2.2-50$\,keV rest-frame band covered by \chandra{}, different radiative processes could be at work.
+Broadly summarizing, these can be related either the AGN or the radio structures (jets and lobes) of \gal.
+Comptonization of the ultraviolet (UV) disk photons by the electrons in a hot (10$^{8-9}$\,K) corona \citep{Haardt1993} surrounding the SMBH produces a power-law with a characteristic roll-over at energies of a few hundred keV.
+Non-thermal X-ray emission in the extended radio structures is produced via IC/CMB but also via IC of the jet synchrotron photons and off the nuclear photons, which include direct UV disk photons or disk photons reprocessed in the broad line regions (BLR) or in the torus \citep[see also the discussion in][]{medvedev21}.